qbcore-framework/qb-menu/README.md

         {
             header = "Sub Menu Button",
-            txt = "This goes to a sub menu", params = {
+            txt = "This goes to a sub menu",
+            -- image = "https://www.pngimg.com/img.png", an example of how an image on hove would be written params = {
                 event = "qb-menu:client:testMenu2",
                 args = {